Tony Glover (NASCAR): Sabates/Ganassi

 Late in the 1996 season, Glover was let go from Morgan-McClure and joined SABCO Racing to serve as team manager and crew chief for rookie Robby Gordon.
 Shortly into the 1997 season, Glover left his crew chief post to focus on his team manager duties.
 He reunited with Marlin, who joined SABCO, in 1998 for a few races as interim crew chief where they had two fourteenth-place finishes.
-After a short stint as co-crew chief of Marlin's car with Corrie Stott in 1999, Glover became permanent crew chief of the #42 SABCO entry driven by Joe Nemechek.
+After a short stint as co-crew chief of Marlin's car with Corrie Stott in 1999, Glover became permanent crew chief of the No. 42 SABCO entry driven by Joe Nemechek.
 Together, they earned three pole positions and Nemechek's first Cup victory at New Hampshire International Speedway.
 Glover served as crew chief for Nemechek's replacement for the 2000 season, Kenny Irwin Jr., until Irwin was killed in a practice accident at New Hampshire.
-He remained as crew chief for the rest of the 2000 season with Irwin's team (now renumbered #01).
+He remained as crew chief for the rest of the 2000 season with Irwin's team (now renumbered No. 01).
 He did not serve as crew chief for a team again until late 2004, when he rejoined Marlin's team.
 They had a fourth-place finish together at Martinsville Speedway.

 Glover remained with the team until an organizational shakeup in late 2011.